F-Jahura/F-Jahura/README.md

-# 👋 Hi, I'm Fatema Jahura
+# 👋 Hi, I'm Fatema Berezhnaya

 **Junior Java Developer** | Backend enthusiast | Ex-VED specialist with 10+ years of experience in data analysis and negotiations.